mvoelk/neat/README.md

 - Inverted pendulum, a pole is balanced by controlling a cart
 - Car on a racetrack, the model for the vehicle dynamics is rather sophisticated, NEAT seems to have difficulties with speed changes and gear shift

-I later noticed that [peas](https://github.com/noio/peas) solves XOR with less epochs.
+I later noticed that [peas](https://github.com/noio/peas) solves XOR with less generations.
 If you find out why this is the case, please let me know... ;)